gitnew2018/My-OpenPeriscope/README.md

 ### Features added in my version

 * New broadcasts after refresh are highlited (marked in code as /* drkchange00 */)
-* Now thumbnail previews of replays open in new window(drkchange01)
+* Now thumbnail previews of replays open in new window even in suerscript(drkchange01)
 * Download button changes(drkchange02)
 * You can select users who's braodcasts will be recorded(drkchange03)
 * New video downloader based on Node.js.
 It's more reliable imho(drkchange04 and whole downloaderNode.js file)